John Pickard (American actor)

-John M. Pickard (June 25, 1913 – August 4, 1993) was an American actor who appeared primarily in television westerns.
+John M. Pickard (June 25, 1913 – August 4, 1993) was an American actor who appeared primarily in television Westerns.

 Early life

 Pickard was born in Lascassas in Rutherford County, near Murfreesboro in Middle Tennessee.
 He graduated from the Nashville Conservatory in Nashville, Tennessee.
 His first acting roles were small parts in films, mostly uncredited, beginning in 1936 as a dueling soldier in the picture Mary of Scotland, based on the 16th century queen, Mary of Scotland.

-From 1942 to 1946, Pickard served in the United States Navy, having been the model for naval recruitment posters during World War II.

 Career

-Pickard returned to acting after the war and appeared in supporting roles in scores of westerns and action dramas before landing the starring role in the syndicated television series, Boots and Saddles, set on an Arizona fort in the late 19th century.
-His second film role, also uncredited, came in John Wayne's Wake of the Red Witch (1948).
+Pickard returned to acting after the war and appeared in supporting roles in scores of Westerns and action dramas before landing the starring role in the syndicated television series, Boots and Saddles, set in an Arizona fort in the late 19th century.
+His second film role, also uncredited, came in John Wayne's Wake of the Red Witch (1948), produced by Republic Pictures.
+Republic co-starred him with Walter Reed in the 12-chapter serial Government Agents vs. Phantom Legion (1951), billed as "John Pickard" without the middle initial.